 Infant Omphalocele Lawyers in Chicago

-During pregnancy, it is normal for fetal organs to develop on the outside of the abdomen.
-However, if they do not subsequently return to the abdomen, then an omphalocele may happen.
-This is when organs (such as the liver, intestines, or others) develop outside of the abdomen inside of a transparent sac located right at the base of the umbilical cord.
+During pregnancy, it is normal for fetal organs to develop outside the abdomen temporarily.
+However, if they do not subsequently return to the abdomen, an omphalocele may occur.
+This is when organs — such as the liver, intestines, or others — develop outside the abdomen inside a transparent sac located at the base of the umbilical cord.

-Certain classes of antidepressant drugs are now linked to omphalocele – a condition in which the portions of a baby’s abdominal contents have grown in an umbilical cord sac outside the body during gestation.
-If your child was born with omphalocele, the Chicago birth injury lawyers of Sexner Injury Lawyers LLC may be able to help secure help for your child’s future.
+Certain classes of antidepressant drugs have now been linked to omphalocele, a condition in which portions of a baby's abdominal contents grow inside an umbilical cord sac outside the body during gestation.
+If your child was born with omphalocele, the Chicago birth injury lawyers at Sexner Injury Lawyers LLC may be able to help secure support for your child's future.
 Contact us at (312) 243-9922 for a free consultation.

 Potential Medical Problems Tied to Omphalocele

-Because the baby’s body is developing without certain organs contained inside, the abdominal cavity may not grow to a normal size.
-Other potential problems such as infection may occur, especially in circumstances when the sac becomes broken.
-Decreased blood flow may also result from an organ becoming twisted or pinched, and damage may be the result.
+Because the baby's body develops without certain organs contained inside, the abdominal cavity may not grow to a normal size.
+Other potential problems, such as infection, may occur, especially if the sac becomes broken.
+Decreased blood flow may also result if an organ becomes twisted or pinched, which can cause additional damage.

 Causes of Omphalocele

-• Tobacco and alcohol use: Heavy smokers and alcohol users are more at risk to have a baby with this medical condition.
+• Tobacco and alcohol use: Heavy smokers and alcohol users are at greater risk of having a baby with this condition.

-• Obesity: Those mothers who were overweight or obese before becoming pregnant are more at risk as well.
+• Obesity: Mothers who were overweight or obese before becoming pregnant are also at greater risk.

-• Particular medications: Users of SSRIs (serotonin-reuptake inhibitors) such as Paxil or Zoloft are also more at risk.
+• Particular medications: Users of SSRIs (selective serotonin reuptake inhibitors) such as Paxil or Zoloft are also at greater risk.

 Medical Malpractice Claims for Omphalocele

-Sometimes, an omphalocele happens for unknown reasons.
-But other times, this congenital birth defect may be the result of medical malpractice when certain drugs are prescribed (or not advised against) during the pregnancy.
-In such circumstances, an experienced injury attorney can file a lawsuit demanding compensation to help reduce the financial burden on the family.
+Sometimes an omphalocele occurs for unknown reasons.
+But other times, this congenital birth defect may be the result of medical malpractice when certain drugs are prescribed, or not advised against, during pregnancy.
+In such circumstances, an experienced injury attorney can file a lawsuit seeking compensation to help reduce the financial burden on the family.

-Medical malpractice may also occur when a doctor fails to correctly perform diagnostic testing such as ultrasound during the pregnancy and the abnormality is either misdiagnosed or undiagnosed.
-This failure may complicate the baby’s medical condition, leading to additional problems.
-Lastly, a doctor or surgeon may commit negligence when he or she fails to properly treat or properly perform surgery on this abnormality.
+Medical malpractice may also occur when a doctor fails to correctly perform diagnostic testing, such as an ultrasound, during pregnancy, and the abnormality is either misdiagnosed or undiagnosed.
+This failure may complicate the baby's medical condition, leading to additional problems.
+A doctor or surgeon may also commit negligence by failing to properly treat the condition or properly perform surgery to correct it.

-In essence, whenever a medical provider has either contributed to the occurrence of the birth defect, failed to diagnose it correctly, or failed to treat it properly after birth, medical malpractice has likely occurred and a lawsuit may be the best choice to pursue justice.
+In essence, whenever a medical provider has either contributed to the occurrence of the birth defect, failed to diagnose it correctly, or failed to treat it properly after birth, medical malpractice has likely occurred, and a lawsuit may be the best way to pursue justice.

 Reach Out to a Chicago Infant Omphalocele Attorney for Help

 Congenital birth defects affect thousands of babies every year.
-If you think that your doctor could have prevented, or should have known or alerted you to your child’s prenatal condition and was negligent in not doing so, contact a Chicago medical malpractice attorney at Sexner Injury Lawyers LLC.
-For more than 25 years, our attorneys have been helping families through tough situations and getting the maximum financial compensation to help ease their burden.
-Millions have been collected and no fees apply unless we are successful on your behalf.
-Call us now at (312) 243-9922 for free information 24 hours a day.
+If you believe your doctor could have prevented your child's condition, or should have known about it or alerted you and was negligent in failing to do so, contact a Chicago medical malpractice attorney at Sexner Injury Lawyers LLC.
+Since 1990, our attorneys have been helping families through difficult situations and securing the maximum financial compensation to help ease their burden.
+Millions have been recovered for our clients, and no fees apply unless we are successful on your behalf.
+Call us now at (312) 243-9922 for free information, available 24 hours a day.

 Additional Information